Leandro Bacuna: Reading

 On 13 August 2017, Bacuna moved to Reading, signing a four-year contract.
 He scored his first goal for Reading in an EFL Cup tie against Millwall on 22 August 2017.

 Cardiff City

-On 31 January 2019, Bacuna moved to Championship side Cardiff City, signing a four-and-a-half year deal for a transfer fee believed to be around £3 million.
-On June 10, 2022, Cardiff announced Bacuna would leave the club when his contract expired on June 30.
+On 31 January 2019, Bacuna moved to Premier League side Cardiff City, signing a four-and-a-half-year deal for a transfer fee believed to be around £3 million.
+On 10 June 2022, Cardiff announced Bacuna would leave the club when his contract expired on 30 June.

 Watford

 On 14 December 2022, Bacuna signed for Championship club Watford on a contract until the end of the 2022–23 season.

 International career

 Born in the Netherlands to parents of Afro-Curaçaoan descent, Bacuna played for the Netherlands Antilles under-20 side, as well as various youth Dutch teams.
 He received his first Curaçao national team call-up in March 2016, earning his first cap in a 1–0 loss to Barbados.